-Can telehealth or audio-only be used in mental health PHPs after 9/30/21?
+10/18/21 UPDATE: Can telehealth or audio-only be used in mental health PHPs after 9/30/21?

-Telehealth (real time audio and video) is allowable in MH Partial Hospital (PHP) Services after 9/30/21.
-In accordance with MA Bulletin OMHSAS-21-09, audio-only service delivery is not allowed for Outpatient Psychiatric Services (55 Pa.
+Telehealth (real time audio and video including audio only) is allowable in MH Partial Hospital (PHP) Services after 9/30/21 per the temporary extension of regulatory suspensions.
+In accordance with MA Bulletin OMHSAS 21 09, audio only service delivery is not allowed for Outpatient Psychiatric Services (55 Pa.
 Code § 1153.14).
 MH Outpatient Clinics, Mobile Mental Health, and MH Partial Hospital Services fall under the scope of 55 Pa.
 Code § 1153.